taleweaver-ai/taleweaver-v2-gamejam/README.md

    All this information has to be added to the `.env` file in the root of the taleweaver-ts-main-v2 directory.

-   Allow CORS-anywhere with this link: https://cors-anywhere.herokuapp.com/ in your browser.

 6. **Start Development:**